Is It Fair to Limit Leave and Deduct Salary for Extra Days? Seeking Industry Insights

 ratikanta

-As per statutory there is number of days not defined for CL .Company give CL as per their HR Policy but for EL minimum 15 days defined.
+As per statutory regulations, the number of days for Casual Leave (CL) is not defined.
+Companies provide CL based on their HR policies, but for Earned Leave (EL), a minimum of 15 days is defined.

 Ratikanta Rath